jaisal1024/to-the-moon-and-back/README.md

 TODO:

-- Wrap calls to Sanity IO behind redis cache for paging, etc
+- Support browsing more pages in the home route.
+Currently only shows 10 collections match.
-- Re-deploy Next pages on Edits in Sanity studio
+- Re-deploy Next pages on Edits in Sanity studio.
+- Consider wrapping calls to sanity behind a redis cache to limit hits on Sanity APIs

 ## Weird things